Estimating Density Functions for Probabilistic Power Flow Using Invertible Neural Networks: Abstract

 \section{Abstract}

-Probabilistic power flow (PPF) is essential for quantifying operational uncertainty in modern distribution systems with high penetration of renewable generation and flexible loads.
-Conventional PPF methods primarily rely on Monte Carlo (MC)–based power flow (PF) simulations or simplified analytical approximations.
-While MC approaches are computationally intensive and demand substantial data storage, analytical approximations often compromise accuracy.
-In this paper, we propose a novel analytical PPF framework that eliminates the dependence on MC-based PF simulations and, in principle, enables an approximation of the analytical form of arbitrary voltage distributions.
-The core idea is to learn an explicit and invertible mapping between stochastic power injections and system voltages using invertible neural networks (INNs).
-By leveraging the Change of Variable Theorem, the proposed framework facilitates direct approximation of the analytical form of voltage probability distributions without repeated PF computations.
-Extensive numerical studies demonstrate that the proposed framework achieves state-of-the-art performance both as a high-accuracy PF solver and as an efficient analytical PPF estimator.
+Probabilistic power flow (PPF) is essential for quantifying operational uncertainty in modern power systems with high penetrations of renewable generation and flexible loads.
+Conventional PPF methods primarily rely on Monte Carlo (MC)-based power flow (PF) simulations or simplified approximations of voltage probability density functions.
+Although MC methods provide high accuracy, they incur substantial computational and data-storage costs, whereas simplified approximations often sacrifice accuracy.
+In this paper, we propose a novel PPF density approximation framework that avoids repeated PF simulations during inference and can, in principle, approximate complex voltage distributions without restrictive distributional assumptions.
+The core idea is to learn an explicit invertible mapping between stochastic power injections and system voltages using invertible neural networks (INNs).
+By combining this mapping with the change-of-variables theorem, the proposed framework directly evaluates voltage probability densities without repeatedly solving the PF equations.
+Extensive numerical studies demonstrate that the proposed framework achieves state-of-the-art performance both as an accurate PF surrogate and as an efficient PPF density estimator.